AdamMc331/EspressoPatronum/presentation/EspressoPatronum.md

 # When To Take Screenshots

 * After assertions
-* Before actions - unless that action leads to another screen
+* After actions - unless that action leads to another screen
 * On failure

 [.build-lists: true]